t-webber/jet-centre/docs/database.md

 ## Important notice

-This is a legacy page, since we since setup docker you don't have to setup postgresql manually anymore.
+> [!IMPORTANT]
+> This tutorial isn't needed anymore.
+>
+> We recommend now using docker.
+Thus, you don't need to setup PostgreSQL manually anymore, so you don't need this tutorial.
+> Even though it is not the prefered installation method, this page is still maintained and opened to improvement.

 ## Setup (installation)